 Direct the students to work in groups and to further research the lives of Isaac Jogues and John de Brébeuf.
 Have them compile lists of 10 facts not covered on this page.

 Excerpted from Christ Our Life, by Sisters of Notre Dame of Chardon, Ohio

-Image credit: Saint Justin Martyr by unknown artist, unknown date.
+Image credit: Holy Card for the North American martyrs by unknown artist, 1930.
 Public Domain via Wikimedia.